ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 documents also apply in the Privacy Pass use-case.
 Considerations related to broader privacy and security concerns in a multi-Client and multi-Issuer setting are deferred to the Architecture document {{ARCHITECTURE}}.
-In particular, the privacy considerations in
-{{Section 4 and Section 5 of ARCHITECTURE}}, particularly those pertaining to Issuer Public Key rotation and consistency (where consistency is as described in {{?CONSISTENCY=I-D.ietf-privacypass-key-consistency}}) and Issuer selection, are relevant for implementations of the protocols in this document.
+In particular, {{Section 4 and Section 5 of ARCHITECTURE}} discuss relevant privacy considerations.
+Notable considerations include those pertaining to Issuer Public Key rotation and consistency, where consistency is as described in {{?CONSISTENCY=I-D.ietf-privacypass-key-consistency}}, and Issuer selection.

 # IANA considerations